idaoskooei/Filmzy/README.md

 ### Contact Information
-For further assistance, contact our support team at info@lavista.studio.
+For further assistance, contact our support team at idaoskooei@lavista.studio.

 ## About the Author